-End-stations integrating online metrology for active nano-positioning often exhibit limited operational ranges, typically constrained to a few degrees of freedom with strokes around 100 $\mu$ m.
-Recently, Voice Coil (VC) actuators were used to increase the stroke up to 3 mm [54, 79] An alternative strategy involves a "long stroke-short stroke" architecture, illustrated conceptually in Figure 1.15a.
+End-stations integrating online metrology for active nano-positioning often exhibit limited operational ranges, typically constrained to a few degrees of freedom with strokes around $100 \,\mu m$ .
+Recently, voice coil actuators were used to increase the stroke up to 3 mm [50, 75] An alternative strategy involves a "long stroke-short stroke" architecture, illustrated conceptually in Figure 1.15a.
 In this configuration, a high-accuracy, high-bandwidth short-stroke stage is mounted on top of a less precise long-stroke stage.
 The short-stroke stage actively compensates for errors based on metrology feedback, while the long-stroke stage performs the larger movements.
-This approach allows the combination of extended travel with high precision and good dynamical response, but is often implemented for only one or a few degrees of freedom, as seen in Figures 1.15a and 1.15b.
+This approach allows combining extended travel with high precision and good dynamical response, but is often implemented for only one or a few DoFs, as seen in Figures 1.15a and 1.15b.

-(a) Typical Long Stroke-Short Stroke control architecture
+(a) Typical Long Stroke - Short Stroke control architecture

-(b) Schematic of the "H-bridge" [127]
+(b) Schematic of the "H-bridge" [124]